michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0123.md

 - n: a prediction of the course of a disease
 - n: a prediction about how something (as the weather) will develop
 ### Family
+- prognosis: prognoses, prognostic, prognosticate+
+- prognostic: prognostically, prognostics
-prognosis: prognoses, prognostic, prognosticate+;prognostic: prognostically, prognostics;prognosticate: prognosticated, prognosticates, prognosticating, prognostication, prognosticative, prognosticator;prognostication: prognostications;prognosticative: nonprognosticative;prognosticator: prognosticators
+- prognosticate: prognosticated, prognosticates, prognosticating, prognostication, prognosticative, prognosticator
+- prognostication: prognostications
+- prognosticative: nonprognosticative
+- prognosticator: prognosticators
 ### Examples
 - “I think his prognosis because of them is extremely good.”
 - Bridgewater’s prognosis is uncertain after dislocating his left knee and tearing multiple ligaments, including the ACL, in practice in late August.